Or, Subtitled: A North Alabama Example of Jarndyce v. Jarndyce

 - 21 October 1836: Samuel Irwin, Richard Puckett, P.A.
 McDaniel, and Ezekiel Thomas inventoried the estate of Dennis Lindsey.
 The date is given in the Orphans Court record of the inventory presented to the court by these commissioners on 29 October and filed at November court 1836.
 This date is also on the original inventory itself, which is found in the case file of a lawsuit Dennis’s widow Jane filed against John W. Lindsey and James B. Speake regarding the administration of the estate.
 The suit seems to have been filed to produce an accounting of the estate as the minor heirs were receiving their shares.
 I’ve just cited that case file supra.

 - November 1836: Lawrence County Orphans Court ordered that the inventory and appraisement of Dennis’s property be recorded.
-I do not have a copy of this court order.
-I do have a copy of the original inventory.
 The court date at which the inventory was recorded, November 1836, is given on the original inventory document.

 - November 1836: Jane Lindsey filed a petition for her widow’s dower.
 The dower petition lists Dennis’s landholdings at the time of his death and asks for Jane’s dower share of the land.
 It also states that William J. McCord was appointed at the same court session guardian of Mark J. Lindsey, Thomas M. Lindsey, Charles W. Lindsey, Samuel A. Lindsey, Mary J. Lindsey, Martha Lindsey, Frances Lindsey, Margaret Lindsey, and Dennis Lindsey, infant.

-At the same court session, John W. Lindsey and James B. Speake petitioned to sell the following pieces of real estate: the north ½ east ½ northwest ¼ of section 22 township 7 range 6; north ½ west ½ northwest ¼ of same coordinates; the north ½ west ½ northeast ¼ of section 21 township 7 range 6; the east ½ northeast ¼ of same coordinates; the north ½ west ½ northwest ¼ of section 15 township 9 range 6; “a part of the Sixteenth Section T 7 R 6”; southeast ¼ of ¼ of section 33 township 8 range 7 west; northeast ¼ northwest ¼ of section 4 township 9 range 6; south ½ west ½ northwest ¼ of section 15 township 7 range 6; north ½ east ½ northwest ¼ section 21 township 7 range 6; lots 8 and 15 in the 16th section, 80 acres; and lot 27 in the town of Oakville.
-The court gave an order for these parcels of land to be sold and appointed Sylvanus Gibson to cry the sale, with payments to be made in three installments on 1 January 1838, 1839, and 1840.
+- At the same court session, John W. Lindsey and James B. Speake petitioned to sell the following pieces of real estate: the north ½ east ½ northwest ¼ of section 22 township 7 range 6; north ½ west ½ northwest ¼ of same coordinates; the north ½ west ½ northeast ¼ of section 21 township 7 range 6; the east ½ northeast ¼ of same coordinates; the north ½ west ½ northwest ¼ of section 15 township 9 range 6; “a part of the Sixteenth Section T 7 R 6”; southeast ¼ of ¼ of section 33 township 8 range 7 west; northeast ¼ northwest ¼ of section 4 township 9 range 6; south ½ west ½ northwest ¼ of section 15 township 7 range 6; north ½ east ½ northwest ¼ section 21 township 7 range 6; lots 8 and 15 in the 16th section, 80 acres; and lot 27 in the town of Oakville.
+The petition for the land sale once again names the heirs of the estate, noting that William McCord had been made guardian of the minor heirs.
+The court gave an order for the listed parcels of land to be sold and appointed Sylvanus Gibson to cry the sale, with payments to be made in three installments on 1 January 1838, 1839, and 1840.

 Also at this court session, John W. Lindsey and James B. Speake requested that their inventory of notes and accounts belonging to the estate be recorded.
 The original inventory of notes and accounts owed to Dennis Lindsey at the time of his death compiled by John W. Lindsey and James B. Speake is in the case file cited above, Jane Lindsey, Widow, v.
 John W. Lindsey and James B. Speak(e), Admrs. of Dennis Lindsey Estate.
 The inventory shows a sum of $2,456.71 owed to Dennis Lindsey in notes and accounts.